avin/react-asciidoc/README.md

 ## Styling

-Use can use custom CSS.
+You can use custom CSS.
 More info [here...](https://github.com/asciidoctor/asciidoctor-stylesheet-factory)

 ## API